Computing at BC

 ITS Hardware Repair services most popular brands of computers.
 View details on computer brands serviced, warranty work, and fees for computers no longer under warranty.

-The BC Application Server at apps.bc.edu allows the BC community to securely access certain licensed software applications that were once only available on computers in the BC labs.
-Read the BC Application Server FAQs.
+The BC Application Server at bcapps.bc.edu allows the BC community to securely access certain licensed software applications that were once only available on computers in the BC labs.
+Read about the BC Application Server.

 The Software Download site provides access to various common applications.